OKaluzny/spring-boot-docker-postgres/README.md

 ```bash
 docker-compose up
 ```
-* Go to [http://localhost:8080/demo/api/automobiles](http://localhost:8080/demo/api/automobiles) to test and must specify a username: `user` and password: `user`
+Go to [http://localhost:8080/demo/api/automobiles](http://localhost:8080/demo/api/automobiles) to test and would specify basic authorization a username: `user` and password: `user` or username: `admin` and password: `admin`

+* GET request to `/demo/api/automobiles/` returns a list of "automobiles";
+* GET request to `/demo/api/automobiles/1` returns the "automobile" with ID 1;
+* POST request to `/demo/api/automobiles/` with a "automobile" object as JSON creates a new "automobile";
+* PUT request to `/demo/api/automobiles/3` with a "automobile" object as JSON updates the "automobile" with ID 3;
+* DELETE request to `/demo/api/automobiles/4` deletes the "automobile" with ID 4;
+* DELETE request to `/demo/api/automobiles/` deletes all the "automobiles".

 **3. Docker control commands**
 * Check all the images you have: